 Definition: What is customer focus?

-Anyone who deals with customer-oriented companies quickly realizes that it's not just about short-term, quick profits — but that customers really matter to the company.
-The customer is not just a means to an end to make a profit.
-The motto “The customer comes first” is really lived there.
-Because customer-oriented companies know that they can only be successful if they put the customer at the center of all their activities and consistently drive this focus forward.
+Anyone who deals with customer-oriented companies quickly realizes that they are not just interested in short-term, quick profits but that they genuinely care about their customers.
+The customer is not just a means to an end in order to make a profit.
+The motto "The customer comes first" is truly lived out.

 Examples of customer-oriented companies